Bumzeal/FLIT-PROJECT-1/Readme.md

 * Jupyter Notebook

-## PART 1- IMPORTING REQUIRE LIBRARIES AND OS,DATA
+## PART 1- IMPORTING REQUIRED LIBRARIES, OS AND READING DATA
-I Imported the required libraries needed for the project such as Pandas, Matplolib,Seaborn, Apriori Algorithm, load and Read the data into the Jupiter notebook as in the fig below:
+I Imported the required libraries needed for the project such as Pandas, Matplolib, Seaborn, and Apriori Algorithm, loaded and Read the data into the Jupiter notebook as in the fig below:

 ![image](https://github.com/Bumzeal/FLIT-PROJECT-1/assets/78567274/b1fde7c0-aa33-4617-bb1c-6fcdb987a6c4)

-LOAD NECCESARY PACKAGES AND DATA
+LOAD NECESSARY PACKAGES AND DATA

 ![image](https://github.com/Bumzeal/FLIT-PROJECT-1/assets/78567274/bf51e6e6-385c-47c8-8c62-88405c972311)

 ## PART 2 - DATA PREPARATION &  EXPLORATORY DATA ANALYSIS
-I performed the Data Cleaning and Exploratory Data Analysis and Check the data Imformation as listed Below:
+I performed the Data Cleaning and Exploratory Data Analysis and Check the data Information as listed Below:

 1. View Top 10 Data
 2. Check the Total number of Row and columns and Datatypes
-3. check For missing Value
+3. Check for missing Value
-4. Review TOp 20 most Purchased Itemset as well as the lowest purchase
+4. Review Top 20 most Purchased Itemset as well as the lowest purchase

 ## PART 3 -  MARKET BASKET ANALYSIS (Association Rule Mining - APRIORI ALGORITHM)
-Apriori Algorithm is a widely-used and well-known Association Rule algorithm and is a popular algorithm used in market basket analysis,Association Rule Mining a technique that shows how items are associated with each other.
+Apriori Algorithm is a widely-used and well-known Association Rule algorithm and is a popular algorithm used in market basket analysis, Association Rule Mining is a technique that shows how items are associated with each other.

 This part Includes:
 1. Perform transactional Encoding
 2. Set Minimum threshold
-3.
+3. Apply the Apriori algorithm to find frequent itemsets
 4. Set Rules

 PERFORM TRANSACTIONAL ENCODING
 Transaction encoding is the process of converting transactional data into a binary matrix format where rows represent transactions and columns represent unique items.
-Each cell in the matrix indicates whether a particular item was present (1) or absent (0) in a transaction.This essential so the computer understand and perform the
+Each cell in the matrix indicates whether a particular item was present (1) or absent (0) in a transaction.
+This is essential so the computational purposes.

 ### APRIORI ALGORITHM
 The Apriori algorithm is a commonly used algorithm for association rule mining.
 It uses a breadth-first search strategy to discover frequent itemsets and generate association rules efficiently.
 It uses the frequent itemset to generate the Association rule and it is based on the concept that subset of a frequent item set must also be a frequent item itself, So what exactly is frequent, Frequent Itemset is an Item whose support values is greater than a threshold ValueS.